Jimmy-b36/Student_Dictionary/README.md

   - [ ] table with word, phonemes, phonograms, date added, Notes
   - [ ] Add remove and edit functionality

-## Just added very basic login with middleware and vue router
+## Just implemented a more robust search functionality

+- Implements some auto tests
-- No error handling
+- No error handling for login
 - No signup page yet
-- Need to add a state for no results found
+- Need to add a state for no results found for table
-- Need to add loading state
+- Need to add loading state for table

 ## Notes